 liberator of these outcasts for whom the Brahmins had neither mercy nor compassion.

 ccording to Wagner his drama is set at the time of the last journey of the Buddha

 [before his final enlightenment].
 Wagner wanted to show the Chandala maiden Prakriti full of [sexual] love for Ananda and in her spiritual struggle with the pangs of love.
 Ananda, however, responds to her advances with

-Buddha, under the tree at the city's gate, to plead for her union with Ananda.
-He asks if she is willing to fulfil the conditions of
+to Buddha, under the tree at the city's gate, to plead for her union with Ananda.
+He asks if she is willing to fulfil the

-such a union?
-Dialogue with twofold meaning, interpreted by Prakriti in the sense of her passion; she sinks horrified and sobbing
+conditions of such a union?
+Dialogue with twofold meaning, interpreted by Prakriti in the sense of her passion; she sinks

 n the further course of the drama, the Buddha responds to the reproaches of the